 - Unhitch the trailer.
 There are small differences in the unhitching methods depending on the type of hitch.
 Undo the sway bars, the electrical connection to the tow vehicle, and safety chains and keep them out of the way.
 Typically, you are supposed to unlock the hitch and raise the tongue jack until the ball releases.

 - In this step, you should level the trailer.
-To achieve this, lower the hitch until the trailer becomes level from front to back.
+To achieve this, lower the hitch until the trailer levels from front to back.
 You can confirm if it is level by using a carpenter’s level.

 - Mount the corner jacks.
 Mechanical jacks often snap from their travel position.
 Ensure you check for level and adjust the jacks using the rod provided by the dealer.

-- From inside the RV, confirm whether all the connections are working as they ought to.
+- From inside the RV, confirm whether all the connections are working as they should.
 Fill the water tanks and start any pilot lights.
 If the refrigerator has been using the battery of the towing vehicle, switch it to AC power.

-- Open the valve found at the back of the water tanks and empty them if need be.
+- Open the valve found at the back of the water tanks and empty them if necessary.
 The valve should be closed immediately after emptying the tanks.

 Prepare a first-aid kit

 When planning for an RV trip, safety should be a priority.
-Before you leave the house, ensure you the first aid kit is fully stocked with the right items and kept inside the RV’s storage compartment.
-The following items should be in your first-aid kit
+Before you leave the house, ensure that the first aid kit is fully stocked with the right items and kept inside the RV’s storage compartment.
+The following items should be in your first-aid kit.